AliceO2Group/O2DPG/RelVal/README.md

 This macro allows to compare 2 ROOT files that contain `TH1` objects.
 Objects are considered to correspond to each other if they have the same name.
 At the moment, 3 different comparisons are implemented:
-1. `chi2`: Chi2 test of compared histograms,
+1. `chi2`: Chi2 test of compared histograms (see also the [ROOT documentation](https://root.cern.ch/doc/master/classTH1.html#ab7d63c7c177ccbf879b5dc31f2311b27)),
-1. `bin_cont`: relative difference of normalised bin content of both histograms,
+1. `kolmogorov`: shape comparison using Kolmogorov test (see also the [ROOT documentation](https://root.cern.ch/doc/master/classTH1.html#aeadcf087afe6ba203bcde124cfabbee4)),
 1. `num_entries`: relative difference in the number of entries.

 The first 2 tests are considered critical, hence if the threshold is exceeded, the comparison result is named `BAD`.
 Also the third test is considered critical in case efficiencies are compared coming from `TEfficiency` objects.